 But they can't recall his name

 The film also touches on the experience of many enlisted men returning home.
 The song “Gee, I Wish I Was Back in the Army” highlights the mixed feelings of many war veterans—I thought it was the worst time of my life, but maybe it wasn’t.
-The Best Years of Our Lives reflects heavily on this theme as well.
-After getting out of the military, many young men struggled to find their place in the civilian world.
+After getting out of the military, many young men and women struggled to find their place in the civilian world.
 Despite the belief of many today that the postwar world was a golden age for America, many veterans struggled to transition back into civilian life.
 Veterans of many wars would likely connect with Berlin’s lyrics, sung cheerfully and humorously by the film’s stars:

 When I was mustered out